-- 1) Program materials specific to the needs of BC officials are developed and incorporated into the Nordiq Canada Officials' Certification Program. - 2) 80 new Level 2 Officials are trained. - 3) Eight new Level 3 Officials are trained. - 4) Cross Country BC hosts two ZONE4 Race Management Clinics. - 5) The major officials at Nordiq Canada sanctioned Tier 1 and Tier 2 competitions are all certified Level 2 or higher. - 6) In the absence of other options, Cross Country BC trains course conductors to deliver officials certification courses for levels 1 and 2. - 7) Two new Assistant Technical Delegates are recruited and trained annually. - 8) Cross Country BC officials are trained and active as Technical Delegates for provincial, national and international competitions up to the FIS World Cup and Para Nordic World Cup levels. - 9) The Olympic/Paralympic venue (Callaghan Valley) is utilized appropriately, while major events continue to be awarded to clubs throughout British Columbia to ensure continued development of the sport in all regions. - 10) Six BC cross country ski facilities have current FIS homologated competition courses suitable for hosting Western Canadian Championships or higher level races. - 11) P'ayakensut is a major loppet on the Canadian event schedule. - 12) Cross Country BC clubs host a minimum of one FIS sanctioned Continental Cup each year. - 13) Cross Country BC clubs successfully bid for and host the Western Canadian Championships twice. - 14) Cross Country BC clubs successfully bid for and host the National Championships. - 15) Cross Country BC clubs successfully bid for and host the World Jr/U23 Championship Trials twice. - 16) Cross Country BC successfully hosts the 2024 FIS Para Nordic World Cup. - 6.
-Diversify and increase resource levels - to provide the resources required to carry out Cross Country BC's mission and mandate through diversified revenue streams and strategic partnerships.
+- 1) Program materials specific to the needs of BC officials are developed and incorporated into the CCC officials' certification program. - 2) 60 new Level 2 Officials are trained. - 3) Eight new Level 3 Officials are trained. - 4) Cross Country BC hosts two Zone4 Race Management Clinics. - 5) The six major officials at CCC sanctioned Tier 1 and Tier 2 competitions are all certified Level 2 or higher.

+- 6) Cross Country BC officials continue to be trained as course conductors, and deliver courses at levels 1, 2 and 3 of the new program. - 7) Cross Country BC officials are trained and active as Technical Delegates for provincial, national and international competitions up to the FIS World Cup and IPC World Cup levels. - 8) The Olympic/Paralympic venue (Callaghan Valley) is utilized appropriately, while major events continue to be awarded to clubs throughout British Columbia to ensure continued development of the sport in all regions. - 9) Six BC cross country ski facilities have FIS homologated competition courses suitable for hosting Western Canadian Championships or higher level races (up from four in 2018) - 10) P'ayakentsut is a major event on the Canadian event schedule. - 11) Cross Country BC clubs host a minimum of two NorAms each year during the 2018-2022 planning period. - 12) Cross Country BC clubs successfully bids for and hosts the Western Canadian Championships twice. - 13) Cross Country BC clubs successfully bids for and hosts the National Championships twice. - 14) Cross Country BC successfully hosts the 2019 World Para Nordic Skiing Championships. - 15) Cross Country BC successfully bids for and hosts an FIS World Junior/U23 Championship. - 6.
+Unite the community to improve the capacity of Cross Country BC and its member clubs to operate as a unified and integrated community.